Parthivjoshi29/WanderLust-AI/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.

-## 📜 License

-This project is licensed under the MIT License.

 ## 📧 Contact

-For any inquiries, please contact [your email].
+For any inquiries, please contact shambhlo2006@gmail.com